Coursera Website Redesign

 Why Online Learning?

-In a survey from Chronicle, students were asked about their preferred way of learning during the “Covid-era”, as institutions moved towards online learning.
-Survey results show:
+A survey from Chronicle, highlights students' preferences for remote learning options, during the Covid-era, as institutions moved towards online learning.

 Student expectations are also shifting towards more remote learning options

-Students are optimistic that colleges can deliver high quality online courses to prepare them for a high-tech future.
+Students are optimistic about colleges delivering high-quality online courses for a tech-driven future.

-More than half of survey respondents say they prefer either an all-virtual or hybrid learning experience.
+Over 50% of respondents prefer either an all-virtual or hybrid learning experience

 Higher Expectations For Virtual Learning Pose As A Challenge